krzkaczor/TypeStrict/README.md

 }
 ```

-Unfortunatelly, you need to install plugins that we depend on manually: `@typescript-eslint/eslint-plugin`, `eslint-plugin-sonarjs`
+Unfortunately, you need to install plugins that we depend on manually: `@typescript-eslint/eslint-plugin`, `eslint-plugin-sonarjs`

 Remember to use `strict` compiler setting in `tsconfig.json`!